dmbarbour/glas/docs/GlasApps.md

 * **await:TimeStamp** - response is unit or failure.
 Fails if time-of-commit is less awaited timestamp, otherwise succeeds.

-Of course, we don't know actual time-of-commit before actually committing.
+We don't know time-of-commit before actually committing.
 This is resolved by using an estimated time of commit to guide the judgement, e.g. based on a history of how long the transaction takes to compute.

-If the estimate is just a little high, we can delay to make the observed timestamps true.
+If the estimate is just a little high, we can delay if necessary to make the highest observed await timestamp true.
 If the estimate is just a little low, we can check for conflicts with recent transactions then insert the transaction in the logical past.
 Otherwise, we rollback and recompute.
+It's best to estimate a just little high.

 *Note:* I propose use of Windows NT time for the TimeStamp.
 That is, number of 100ns intervals since midnight Jan 1, 1601 UT.
 This is significantly more precision than we're ever likely to use.

 ### Asynchronous Tasks